 - Once a process is assigned, the dispatcher will check if the resource is available in the Service Request Pool.
 If it is not, the dispatcher will go ahead and start the process and assign another work process when the work process is available.
 If the resource is available in the Service Request Pool, the dispatcher will find another process and assign that one and so on.

-- Work process is responsible for putting work into the system and delegating it to other processes.
-Processes can be divided into two categories depending upon their priority.
+- The work process is responsible for putting work into the system and delegating it to other processes.
+Processes can be divided into two categories depending on their priority.
 These are critical processes which need to be executed immediately.
 These processes are called high priority.
-Critical processes and other high priority processes can be assigned to users.
+Critical processes and other high-priority processes can be assigned to users.
 Thus, depending upon user request work process is assigned.

-- In the process of work, if a user does some change in the process and the process is not completed, then the User will get an alert message.
-In the case of dialog step, when a user authorizes the work process, then shared memory will be checked.
+- In the process of work, if a user does some changes in the process and the process is not completed, then the User will get an alert message.
+In the case of the dialogue step, when a user authorizes the work process, then shared memory will be checked.
 If any other user’s data is present in shared memory then the process will be stopped and an alert will be displayed.